 #1 Hold a virtual event

-The best alternative to having to cancel a fundraising event is to take it online!
+Fundraising during Covid means getting creative.
+Instead of cancelling your event, move it online!
 It might be hard for you to imaging at first but here are some ideas:

 Turn your gala into an online event